isxuowo/mcwiki/API.md

 * [Energy API](https://github.com/ICY105/Mechanization/wiki/API#energy-api): how to interface with the power grid and portable batteries
 * [Liquids API](https://github.com/ICY105/Mechanization/wiki/API#liquids-api): how to interact with pipes and liquid storing blocks
-* [Pneumatic Tubing Interactions](https://github.com/ICY105/Mechanization/wiki/API#custom-pneumatic-tubing-interactions): set rules for how and what Pneumatic Tuning can insert and extra
+* [Pneumatic Tubing Interactions](https://github.com/ICY105/Mechanization/wiki/API#custom-pneumatic-tubing-interactions): set rules for how and what Pneumatic Tuning can insert and extract
 * [General Data](https://github.com/ICY105/Mechanization/wiki/API#general-data): lists of entity tags, scoreboard data, and function tags

 # Energy API